starcorelabs/homelab/jellyfin.md

 ```

 ### Enable folder permissions
-- Add your user name to Jellyfin group so you can add / remove files in the folders.
+- Add your username to Jellyfin group so you can add / remove files in the folders.
 ```shell
 sudo usermod -a -G jellyfin username
 ```
-- Remove your user name with this command.
+- You can remove your username with this command.
 ```shell
 sudo gpasswd -d username jellyfin
 ```